Transactional emails: What they are, best practices, examples & templates

 Additionally, provide a clear and user-friendly way for users to unsubscribe from transactional emails.

-1️⃣ Perform a pre-launch test series by sending test emails to different email clients and devices to identify potential issues.
+1️⃣ Perform a pre-launch test series of your transactional emails by sending test emails to different email clients and devices to identify potential issues.

 2️⃣ Run A/B tests to determine which subject lines, copy, or layouts work best for your audience.